smellyshovel/vue-custom-context-menu/README.md

 </div>
 ```

-Or use a separate component with `ref="vccm-context-menus"` to keep your app instance nice and clean
+You can also bring the `<vccm-overlay>` to another component that must be included on the app instance's level with `ref="vccm-context-menus"` to keep your code nice and clean

 ```html
 <!-- App.vue -->